Keep Young Athletes Safe

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Applicants must submit completed applications via Grants.gov following established criteria.
+To apply, applicants must register in SAM.gov, then submit an SF424 and SF-LLL in Grants.gov.
+Next, applicants must submit completed applications via OJP's Justice Grants System (JustGrants) following established criteria.
 The receipt, review and analysis of applications will follow Office of Justice Programs policies and procedures for the administration of grant applications.
 Specific application instructions for solicitations are available at the Office of Justice Programs Funding Resource Center at https://ojp.gov/funding/.

 Award Procedure

-Upon approval by the Office of Justice Programs Assistant Attorney General, successful applicants are notified via the Grants Management System.
-One copy of the grant award must be signed by the authorized official and returned to the Office of Justice Programs.
+Upon approval by the Assistant Attorney General, successful applicants are notified via OJP's Justice Grants System (JustGrants).
+The grant award must be accepted electronically by the receiving organization's authorized official in JustGrants.

 Deadlines